BU-ISCIII/relecov-tools/README.md

 --help                     Show this message and exit.

 Commands:
-    download          Download files located in sftp server. read-metadata     Create the json compliant to the relecov schema from... validate          Validate json file against schema.
+    download                Download files located in sftp server. read-lab-metadata       Create the json compliant to the relecov schema from... read-bioinfo-metadata   Create the json compliant to the relecov schema with Bioinfo Metadata. validate                Validate json file against schema.
-    map               Convert data between phage plus schema to ENA,... upload-to-ena     parsed data to create xml files to upload to ena upload-to-gisaid  parsed data to create files to upload to gisaid launch            launch viralrecon in hpc
+    map                     Convert data between phage plus schema to ENA,... upload-to-ena           parsed data to create xml files to upload to ena upload-to-gisaid        parsed data to create files to upload to gisaid update-db               feed database with metadata jsons
-    update-db         feed database with metadata jsons
+    launch                  launch viralrecon in hpc
 ```
 #### download
 The command `download` connects to a transfer protocol (currently sftp) and downloads all files in the different available folders in the passed credentials.
 In addition, it checks if the files in the current folder match the files in the metadata file and also checks if there are md5sum for each file.
 Else, it creates one before storing in the final repository.